J.D. Power China Service Loyalty Study Finds Increased Vehicle Reliability Presents Challenges For Auto Dealers

 Shanghai: 26 November 2015 — With improved vehicle quality and a market slowdown in China, the frequency of customers visiting dealerships for after-sales service and, consequently, the spend on spare parts have declined year over year, increasing the need for dealers to build customer loyalty in order to bolster profitability, according to the J.D.
 Power 2015 China Service Loyalty StudySM (SLS).

-The study measures customer loyalty toward authorized dealerships during the first three to four years of vehicle ownership, based on customer service experiences in the past 12 months.
-Customer service loyalty is measured across four factors (in order of importance): dealer reputation (32%); value (25%); service quality (22%); and service interaction (21%).
-Overall loyalty is measured on a 1,000-point scale, with a higher score indicating higher levels of loyalty.
-Since the “three guarantees” policy, which regulates vehicle warranties, was implemented in October 2013, survey respondents were not affected as their vehicles do not fall under the umbrella of the policy.
+The study measures customer loyalty toward authorized dealerships during the first three to four years of vehicle ownership, based on their vehicle servicing experiences during the past 12 months.
+Customer service loyalty is examined across four measures (in order of importance): value (31%), service (25%), confidence (25%) and quality (19%) and.
+Overall loyalty is measured on a 1,000-point scale, with a higher score indicating a higher level of loyalty.

 Media Relations Contacts